jlleongarcia/jlleongarcia/content/blog/tinker-wg-travelrouter.md

    - **`--advertise-exit-node`**: Makes the desktop an exit node for internet-bound traffic from other Tailscale devices.

 {{< callout type="info" >}}
-Once you do this at make sure that in the Tailscale Admin UI the home device is selected as exit node.
+Once you do this at make sure that in the Tailscale Admin UI the home device is **selected as exit node**.
 {{< /callout >}}

 ---